n1kos/dialectica_repo_viewer/README.md

 Any additional languages should be bundled under label "other".

 You may use some charting lib like [chartjs](https://www.chartjs.org/samples/latest/charts/pie.html).

-# Working knowledge of topics
-## Vue 3  : 0%
-## GraphQL: 0%
-## Apollo : 0%
-## TS     : 15%

-Went for Vue 3 as I did have some knowledge of Vue 2.
-Little did I know of how different they are, especially when trying the new Composition API (which is more similar to REACT syntax) rather than the more familiar Options API

 ## Project setup
 ```